Liquidity Provider Guide

 Your SOL is transferred to the protocol’s quote vault, and you receive LP shares representing your position in that tick.

-Initial Share Price
+NAV and Share Price

 Step 4: Monitor Your Position